The Whole World will Still be Watching You:

 Achieving this goal in the context of traditional marketing (print, live television, billboards, et al) is impossible.
 In digital realm, however, not only can marketers achieve this goal, they can prove it happened.
 This proof is what enables marketing activities to continue, and is important for modern marketers to justify their advertising dollars, which ultimately finance the publishers sponsoring the underlying content being monetized.”

 Nothing I’ve read says it better.
-Through a quarter century of work to perfect harvesting our identity for profit, the digital ad industry has created a formidable complex of data clouds, real-time ad auctions, cross-device tracking tools and advertising techniques that further commodify our lives, shred our privacy, and transform the Internet into a hall of mirrors that can amplify our fears and splinter democratic norms.
+Through a quarter century of work to perfect harvesting our identity for profit, the digital ad industry has created a formidable complex of data clouds (link is external), real-time ad auctions, cross-device tracking tools and advertising techniques (link is external) that further commodify our lives, shred our privacy, and transform the Internet into a hall of mirrors that can amplify our fears and splinter democratic norms.

 It’s people, of course, who decide how the Internet operates—especially those from companies such as Google, Facebook, Amazon, and those working for trade groups as the IAB.
 We must not let them decide how cookies may or may not be used or what new data standard should be adopted by the most powerful corporate interests on the planet to profit from our “identity.”
 It’s time for action by the FTC and Congress.